gemlink/multimasternode-manual/README.md

 - 2 GB SWAP on each masternode
 - 15 GB HDD on each masternode
 - extra 25 GB one time for system
+- adresses ipv4 or ipv6 one for each masternode

 </h>